FDio/hicn/hicn-light/README.md

 ### hicn-light Configuration File Example ###

 This is an example of a simple configuration file for hicn-light.
-It can be loaded by running the command `hicnLightDaemon --config configFile.cfg`, assuming the file name is configFile.cfg
+It can be loaded by running the command `hicn-light-daemon --config configFile.cfg`, assuming the file name is configFile.cfg

 ```
 #create a local listener on port 9199.
 This will be used by the applications to talk